Chaklader/SignalSyncPro/papers/PAPER_1.md

 32-dimensional state space capturing queue lengths, phase states, waiting times, and modal demands across a two-intersection corridor network with four signal phases (major through, major left, minor through, minor left), selecting from three actions: Continue current phase, Skip to Phase 1 (arterial coordination), or advance to Next Phase.
-Training employed a two-phase methodology over 200 episodes with progressive reward function recalibration to achieve target action distribution ratios (85% Continue, 2.5% Skip, 12.5% Next) while maintaining multi-modal service equity.
+Training employed a two-phase methodology over 200 episodes with progressive reward function recalibration targeting action distribution ratios (85% Continue, 2.5% Skip, 12.5% Next) while maintaining multi-modal service equity.
 Extensive evaluation across 30 systematically designed traffic scenarios (varying private car, bicycle, and pedestrian volumes from 100-1000/hour) using SUMO simulation demonstrates that DRL-PER achieves transformational improvements for vulnerable road users: 89.0% reduction in bicycle waiting times (from 208.5s to 22.9s), 94.0% reduction in pedestrian waiting times (from 48.4s to 2.9s), and 80.2% reduction in bus waiting times (from 25.2s to 5.0s) compared to Reference Control.
 Compared to the rule-based Developed Control, the agent achieves 52.4% improvement for bicycles, 82.9% for